DavidMercier/PopIn/doc/links_ref.rst

 * `Borc J. et al., "Investigation of pop-in events and indentation size effect on the (001) and (100) faces of KDP crystals by nanoindentation deformation" (2017). <https://doi.org/10.1016/j.msea.2017.09.069>`_
 * `Guo T. et al., "Initiation of basal slip and tensile twinning in magnesium alloys during nanoindentation" (2018). <https://doi.org/10.1016/j.jallcom.2017.10.088>`_
 * `Beake B.D. and Goel S., "Incipient plasticity in tungsten during nanoindentation: Dependence on surface roughness, probe radius and crystal orientation" (2018). <https://doi.org/10.1016/j.ijrmhm.2018.03.020>`_
+* `Lawrence S.K. et al., "Probing the Effect of Hydrogen on Elastic Properties and Plastic Deformation in Nickel Using Nanoindentation and Ultrasonic Methods" (2018). <https://doi.org/10.1007/s11837-018-2850-z>`_

 Dislocation nucleation during compression of pillar
 -----------------------------------------------------